graemetlloyd/ProjectBlackFish/README.md

 Folder containing the R scripts and temporal data used to build the timetrees as well as the following subfolders:

-#### ALL
+#### Dangerous

-Subfolder containing the results for the ALL timetree analyses.
+Subfolder containing the results for the Dangerous timetree analyses.

-#### EXCLUDE
+#### Risky

-Subfolder containing the results for the EXCLUDE timetree analyses.
+Subfolder containing the results for the Risky timetree analyses.

-#### GENUS
+#### Safe

-Subfolder containing the results for the GENUS timetree analyses.
+Subfolder containing the results for the Safe timetree analyses.